 Related Read: Why Adopt Web-Based Safety Training?

 4. Web-Based Training Uses Real-World Problems and Examples

-During online training, it is generally considered ideal to put a learner in realistic scenarios where they get the opportunity to make decisions, either good or bad.
+During online training, it is generally considered ideal to place the learner in realistic scenarios where they can make decisions, either good or bad.
 They like relevant stories and analogies that they can relate to easily.

 This facilitates faster and more effective learning, regardless of the type of training you’re deploying.
 Such an experience proves invaluable when employees encounter similar problems in the course of their work.

-These tips can help you make effective use of real-life scenarios in your online web-based learning programs.
+If you want to make effective use of real-life scenarios in your online web-based learning programs, check out these tips.

 5. Web-Based Training Provides Consistency in Training